 behavioral assessment of ASD.
 Results from the ADOS-2 provide important information about behaviors associated with

 ASD, which is integral in diagnosing and planning treatment for individuals with ASD.

 CSC has a treatment program specifically designed to meet the needs of children and adolescents with ASD.
-Our Autism
+Our ABA

 program is offered in several counties throughout Pennsylvania.
 We work very closely with all local school districts,